ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Can edit an active resource object using `kubectl edit <RESOURCE TYPE> <RESOURCE NAME>`
     - Will open a text editor (ie. VIM)
+    - Will update the resource when file is saved
     - Example: `kubectl edit deployment my-deployment`
     - Example: `kubectl edit networkpolicy -n some-namespace my-networkpolicy`